TheHelmholtz/thehelmholtz.github.io/_posts/2017-10-06-learning_signal.md

 ---

 This post is about alternative learning signals for unsupervised learning.
-I provide a way of roughly categorizing unsupervised learning methods, discuss why the mainstream explanatory approach is deeply unsatisfactory, and lists a few desirable properties that we should look for in designing unsupervised learning signals.
+I provide a way of roughly categorizing unsupervised learning methods, discuss why the mainstream explanatory approach is unsatisfactory, and list a few desirable properties that we should look for in designing unsupervised learning signals.